 First of all, there is one rule to which you should pay attention.
 Are you an employee or independent contractor?
 Employees are entitled to regular paychecks however independent contractors are not.
 For an independent contractor, the business relationship is primarily governed by the contract.

 If you believe that your employer violated your rights then you may want to speak to an employment attorney.
 Your regular right to a paycheck depends upon two factors, state law and any employment contract you may have.
-An attorney can help you review both to determine your pay period.
+Our wage and hour dispute attorney can help you review both to determine your pay period.
 It doesn’t seem necessary, for you to fight for a paycheck, but people run companies.
 Sometimes it is a mistake and sometimes it is because your boss thinks he can take advantage.